Long Story Short (film): Plot

-At a New Years' Eve party, Teddy races to kiss his girlfriend Becka by midnight.
+At a New Year's Eve party, Teddy races to kiss his girlfriend Becka by midnight.
 By mistake, he kisses another woman named Leanne who is wearing the same dress.
 Leanne helps Teddy when he goes into anaphylactic shock from inadvertently consuming a peanut that was in Leanne's mouth, and the two begin a relationship.
 A few years later, Teddy and Leanne visit Teddy's father's grave to give him the news that Teddy has proposed using the ring he personally crafted for Teddy's mother, though they haven't set a date.
 A strange woman overhears them and cautions Teddy against wasting his life and gives him a wedding gift of a tin can, with the instruction not to open it until his tenth anniversary, for which the traditional gift is tin.

 The morning after the wedding, Teddy wakes up to discover that exactly one year has passed and Leanne is 18 weeks pregnant.
 A few minutes later, time shifts to their second anniversary and he is the father of a baby girl who, much to his shock, is named Talullah.
 Teddy realizes that time is passing normally for everyone but him, and asks his best friend Sam to meet him in one year with an anniversary present, which he does.
 They theorize that Teddy's predicament is similar to that in the film Groundhog Day, and that Teddy must have a "perfect day" to break the curse.
 In the intervening year, Teddy and Leanne have begun couples' counselling and their therapist has asked them to write letters to each other.
 Leanne feels that Teddy isn't the man she married, as he spends all his time at work.
 Teddy promises he can change, but the letter he wrote betrays the resentment he feels at being forced to be the family breadwinner instead of pursuing his dream of photography, while Leanne chases a "pipe dream" of being a writer.

 On Teddy and Leanne's fourth anniversary, Teddy is shocked to find Leanne gone; they have agreed to a trial separation.
 Worse, Sam has been diagnosed with skin cancer, and Teddy is shocked by his weight and hair loss.
 On their fifth anniversary, Teddy wakes up from a night with his ex Becka, whose marriage has also fallen apart and who Teddy has been seeing casually for a few months.
 Teddy rushes Becka onto the terrace when Leanne drops by wanting to get back together.
 They almost have sex, but Leanne walks out upon finding Becka's bra on the couch.
 Becka vows to stop seeing Teddy, but they are still together a year later.
 Teddy wonders what keeps bringing them together when they're clearly wrong for each other, and Becka sadly notes that she would have been able to save her marriage if she had the knowledge then that she has now.